musjib999/flutterClass/README.md

 # api_flutter

-Third Class
+Fourth Class

+- Single contact screen and Edit screen
-- Refactoring getAllContact function using contactModel
+- Stream using firebase, stream builder
-- Form validation
-- Adding a document to cloud firestore
-- Show dialog after adding a contact using the toast package
+- Delete a  contact from firestore
-- Handle empty collecting
+- Edit contact from firestore